About the Research Support Fund

 - equity, diversity and faculty renewal (in the context of equity, diversity and inclusion).

-In 2020-2021 the University of Windsor received $59,173.
-This funding was used to provide support to UWindsor’s health research community.
+In 2022-2023 the University of Windsor notional IPG amount is $129,125.
+This funding is used to provide support to UWindsor’s science research community and to support research partnerships.

 The University of Windsor does not have any affiliated institutions as defined by the Research Support Fund.